BatmanAoD/belle-lang/README.md

 # The Belle programming language

+If I ever create a language, I will call it "Belle".

-This language is intended as a low-level language with capabilities similar to those of C++, but adhering to a more semantically meaningful design philosophy.
+I had originally thought I would try to create a low-level language with capabilities similar to those of C++, but adhering to a more semantically meaningful design philosophy.
+However, I believe that Rust satisfies this niche quite well, and that the next area of language design that needs to be improved is in higher-level languages.

 ## Design goals

 ### Known goals

+Currently... none.
+This repo is primarily for writing down any language design ideas that I have.

+### Possible goals

  * support the low-level control of memory management and stack/heap allocation
  * "don't pay for what you don't use" (a la Rust, C++)